lanl/FEHM/fehmpytests/non_darcy_dfn/README.md

 *python fehmpytests.py ../src/xfehm non_darcy_dfn*

+Note, for these tests only dp 1.00e+00 are used.
 The following directories will be created using the following naming convention:
 A1 = aperture e1e-3 = 0.001
 A2 = aperture e5e-4 = 0.0005